 6. You know exactly what the rear wheel is doing, and is going to do.
 For example, you can boost off a root and know how the bike is going to respond, the rear isn’t going to just soak it up or throw you about because the damping is adjusted badly.

 7. Instead of aggressive terrain, hardtails work great on slacker gradients and smoother trails.
 Tailor your ride to a hardtail’s strengths and you’ll be getting the most out of what these bikes can offer.

+Want to get the very best performance out of your hardtail?
 Here’s our five-point guide to making the most of yours…